What Do We Know?

 -

-With that in mind, 5WAVES estimates that at least 3-5% of children are sexually harmed by a sibling [2].
-This means that a child is about as likely to experience sibling sexual trauma as to have a food allergy [3].
+With that in mind, 5WAVES estimates that 2-5% of children are affected by sibling sexual trauma [2].
+This means that it is approximately as common as childhood food allergies [3].

 -